 Do you detect a pattern here?
 According to Kazin, aside from “vague” definitions, the Establishment can’t exist (by his apparently implicit definition) because the Establishment, if extant, must be a monolithic structure without internal dissent.
 This may be true in fairy tales, but it is — how shall we put it? — “a baby-simple analysis of how power works”, especially for such an eminent historian.
 Did the Roman Establishment not exist because Senators killed the reforming Gracchi Brothers?
 Did it continue to not exist when civil war broke out among the Established Orders later on?
 Does the American Civil War mean there is no American Establishment?

-Professor Kazin brings up the example of Woodrow Wilson’s election of 1912.
+Professor Kazin brings up the example of Woodrow Wilson’s election in 1912.
 This was the election season that saw socialist Eugene Debs garner 6% of the national vote.
 Who does not know that FDR saved capitalism — the Established Order.
 It was him or Huey Long who was arguably more popular in polls.
 Long was thoroughly unacceptable to the Establishment due to his far more “socialist” program.
-That some “elites” opposed FDR, and even attempted a coup against him, does not negate its existence.
+That some “elites” opposed FDR, and even attempted a coup against him, does not negate the existence of the Establishment.
 Again, his successor Truman faced Henry Wallace, who threatened to carry the New Deal further.

-This brings up two fundamental concepts that Kazin seems to not have grasped: a ruling class democracy always devolves into 1) an “election” of the “lesser evil” as an excuse to prevent the election of the “good”, i.e., the undesirable candidate from the ruling class point of view (or at least the representation of one), and 2) “good cop, bad cop”.
+This brings up two fundamental concepts that Kazin seems to not have grasped: a ruling class democracy always devolves into 1) an “election” of the “lesser evil” as an excuse to prevent the ascendance of the “good”, i.e., the rising of an “undesirable” candidate, and 2) “good cop, bad cop”.

 The hated ruling class was the “bad cop”, while FDR was the “good cop”.
 This does not mean that the “good cop” always fights for the masses or is outside the system.
 Ronald Reagan is a case in point.
 Kazin informs us that Reagan was opposed by many business leaders.
 That does not mean he was outside, or even challenging the ruling class.
 In fact, he fronted the Counter-Revolution against the New Deal and Labor in its most visible phase — all on their behalf.
 With such understanding, historical fact does not stand in Professor Kazin’s way when he writes